Ayush-kr-007/credit-card-fraud-detection-ml/README.md

 - Precision–Recall AUC proved more informative than accuracy
 - Threshold tuning improved fraud detection sensitivity

+## Dataset not included due to GitHub file size limits.
+Download from Kaggle and place creditcard.csv in the project directory.
 ## ✅ Conclusion
 This project demonstrates real-world handling of imbalanced datasets, appropriate metric selection, and threshold optimization for fraud detection